 But what exactly does efficiency look like?
 It depends on who you ask.
 Nonetheless, we believe one measure of efficiency every business owner will agree on is maximizing cost-effectiveness.

-In other words, if you optimize your maintenance operation to deliver satisfactory results to tenants at the lowest possible cost to your business, you’ve got yourself an efficient system.
+In other words, if you optimize your maintenance operation to deliver satisfactory results to residents at the lowest possible cost to your business, you’ve got yourself an efficient system.

 So, how do you consistently keep costs down when repairing and maintaining your properties?
 For one, we think it helps to understand what factors lead to the dreaded invoice sticker stock.